 Universal Credit is a new benefit designed to support people who are on a low income or out of work.
-The aim is to simplify the system by bringing together several different benefits and combine them into one single monthly payment called Universal Credit.
+The aim is to simplify the system by bringing together different benefits (known as 'legacy benefits') and combine them into one single monthly payment called Universal Credit.

-Universal Credit is now available to all new claimants who meet the gateway conditions; basically single people who are unemployed.
-This is known as the “live service”.
+Universal Credit is available to all new claimants who meet the gateway conditions; basically single people who are unemployed.
+This is known as the 'live service'.

-The “full digital service” is slowly being rolled out across the UK.
+The 'full service' is being rolled out across the UK.
 This will open Universal Credit to all new claimants, regardless if they meet the gateway conditions, and will include new features.
-Aberdeenshire residents are not currently eligible for this service.
-We expect this to be rolled out in Aberdeenshire sometime between April 2017 and September 2018.

-If you are currently receiving benefits, the Department for Work and Pensions will contact you when you are due to move over to Universal Credit.
-This is not expected to start until July 2019.
+If you are currently receiving any of the legacy benefits then carry on claiming as normal.
+The Department for Work and Pensions will contact you when you are due to move over to Universal Credit.

 How do I claim Universal Credit?

-An application should be made online and will be followed by a face-to-face interview.
+You should apply online.
+A face-to-face interview will follow.
 If you don't have internet access you can go to your local library or Jobcentre to use a computer.
-For more information about internet access and support in Aberdeenshire please view our digital access leaflet.
+For more information about internet access and support in Aberdeenshire please view our digital access leaflet (pdf 2.18MB).

 How to get ready for Universal Credit

 The Money Advice Service website provides information on how to get ready for Universal Credit and offers online support for those claiming Universal Credit.
 For additional support and advice, telephone the Universal Credit Service Centre on 0345 6000 723.

 There is also a leaflet which lists all Advice Agencies and Useful Contacts (pdf 202KB) available in Aberdeenshire.
 You can find out more about Universal Credit on the Department for Work and Pensions website.